MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 ## Step 1: Enable Workload Extensions in Fabric

-The tenant administrator has to enable this feature in the Admin Portal.
-It can be enabled for the entire organization or for specific groups within the organization by enabling the switch *Workload extensions (preview)*.
+The tenant administrator has to enable the workload development feature in the Admin Portal.
+It can be enabled for the entire organization or for specific groups within the organization by enabling the tenant switch *Capacity admins can develop additional workloads*.

 :::image type="content" source="./media/extensibility-front-end/tenant-switch.png" alt-text="Screenshot of the workloads extensions tenant switch.":::